nanobox-io/nanobox-guides/articles/ruby/generic/from-scratch.md

 ```

 ## Create a Ruby App
-Since this is a generic app, you get to choose your own adventure!
+Since this is a generic Ruby app, you get to choose your own adventure!

 #### Install Gems
 Create a `Gemfile` at the root of your project that includes any gems your app will be using: